ENTR 497 - Internship Guidelines

 Finding the right internship is primarily the student's responsibility, with the support of the Hogan Program Assistant Director.

-Students should complete and submit an Internship Interest Form near the end of their sophomore year to guide the Hogan staff in finding or creating meaningful internships.
-If the student has a specific company or project in mind, the student should work directly with the company or organization and the Program Assistant Director to develop an internship proposal.
-Students should review the list of companies interested in interns supplied by the Hogan Program Assistant Director.
-Other possible sources include:
+Students should meet with the Hogan Program Asst.
+Director and the Gonzaga Career Center Internship Coordinator to compile a list of potential internships.
+If the student has a specific company or project in mind, the student should work directly with the company or organization and the Program Asst.
+Director to develop an internship proposal.
+Students should also review the list of companies interested in interns found on ZagTrax (www.zagtrax.net) or the SBA internship site at www.gonzaga.edu/businessinternships.

 Contact the Hogan Program Assistant Director any time to explore internship opportunities and initiate the application process.
 Planning ahead will enhance the chances for the best possible placement.

-Students are required to complete the Internship Approval Form and obtain the required signatures from the Program Director, their advisor, and the company/organization supervisor prior to beginning the internship.
+Students are required to complete the Internship Approval Form and obtain the required signatures from their company/organization supervisor, their advisor, and the Hogan Program Asst.
+Director prior to beginning the internship.
 If not pre-approved, students run the risk of engaging in an internship that will not be accepted for ENTR 497 credit.

-The student takes the completed form to the Program Assistant Director who will submit it to the Registrar's Office.
-Once processed, the form is then forwarded to Student Accounts.
+The student takes the completed form to the Program Asst.
+Director who will approve and submit to the Registrar's Office.

 Requirements for Completing an Internship